Fish anatomy: Spines and rays

-In bony fish, most fins may have spines or rays.
-A fin may contain only spiny rays, only soft rays, or a combination of both.
-If both are present, the spiny rays are always anterior.
-Spines are generally stiff, sharp and unsegmented.
-Rays are generally soft, flexible, segmented, and may be branched.
-This segmentation of rays is the main difference that distinguishes them from spines; spines may be flexible in certain species, but never segmented.

 Spines have a variety of uses.
 In catfish, they are used as a form of defense; many catfish have the ability to lock their spines outwards.
 Triggerfish also use spines to lock themselves in crevices to prevent them being pulled out.

 Lepidotrichia are bony, bilaterally-paired, segmented fin rays found in bony fishes.
 They develop around actinotrichia as part of the dermal exoskeleton.
 Lepidotrichia may have some cartilage or bone in them as well.
 They are actually segmented and appear as a series of disks stacked one on top of another.
 The genetic basis for the formation of the fin rays is thought to be genes coding for the proteins actinodin 1 and actinodin 2.